TechGrounds-Cloud8/cloud8-sasudi90/05_Cloud/week5/AWS-13.md

    Elastic Beanstalk provisions and operates the infrastructure and manages the application stack (platform) for you, so you don't have to spend the time or develop the expertise.
 It will also keep the underlying platform running your application up-to-date with the latest patches and updates.

-3. How to combine with other services:
+3. How to combine with other services:<br>
   With AWS Elastic Beanstalk, you can:
     -  Select the operating system that matches your application requirements (e.g., Amazon Linux or Windows Server 2016)
     -  Choose from several Amazon EC2 instances including On-Demand, Reserved instances, and Spot instances